QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/how.md

 [Go back](../index.md)

-First, I had a hard time with the formula, so I'm going to explain everything with an example.
-If you know a may of explaining things smoothly, then you can edit the page.
+First, I had a hard time with the formula, so I'm going to explain everything with a table.
+If you know a way of explaining things smoothly, then you can add it.
+I will let the formula for each method at the end of each page, but without any examples.

 We will be starting from a system that will be given to us.

 <p>
 \[